Great Bardfield Illustrated

 204 page Paperback.

-Due to the large demand of this volume I am doing a reprint.
-As the 1st edition sold out in three weeks the best advice is to pre-order with the link below to avoid disappointment.
+Due to the large demand of this volume I am doing a second edition, as it sold out in three weeks.

 This is my new book, a bibliographic list of works by the Great Bardfield Artists.
 As is found with many other artists, as the paintings and prints become more valuable, the ephemera around the artists do too.
 This is a compendious list on the bibliographic work of the artists: John Aldridge, Edward Bawden, Richard Bawden, Bernard Cheese, Chloƫ Cheese, Tirzah Garwood, Thomas Hennell, Walter Hoyle, Eric Ravilious, Sheila Robinson, Michael Rothenstein and Kenneth Rowntree.